 The Company established a Nomination Committee with written terms of reference in compliance with the Code as set out in Appendix 14 to the Listing Rules.
-The Nomination Committee consists of two independent non-executive directors, being Mr. Choi Hon Keung Simon and Mr. Sun Zihua and one executive director, being Ms. Tao Ying.
-Mr. You Caizhen had retired on 14 July 2019, Mr. Sun Zihua has been appointed as the member of Nomination Committee since 14 July 2019.
+The Nomination Committee consists of two independent non-executive directors, being Mr. Choi Hon Keung Simon and Mr. Kong Fanwei and one executive director, being Ms. Tao Ying.
+Mr. Sun Zihua retired on 16 July 2020 and Mr. Kong Fanwei has been appointed as the member of Nomination Committee since 16 July 2020.
 Ms. Tao Ying is the Chairlady of the Nomination Committee.
+The primary duties of the Nomination Committee are to review and assess the composition of the Board and the independence of the independent non-executive directors and make recommendations to the Board on appointment and removal of directors, and disclosing the policy for the nomination of directors, performed by the Nomination Committee or the Board during the year.

-In 2019, the Nomination Committee held 2 meetings, at which a total of 5 proposals were considered, including proposals for the review of the Board's composition, the independence of the independent non-executive directors, the recommendation of re-election of the retiring directors and appointment of a new independent non-executive director.
+During the year ended 31 December 2020, the Nomination Committee held 1 meeting, at which a total of 4 proposals were considered, including proposals for the review of the Board's composition, the independence of the independent non-executive directors, the recommendation of re-election of the retiring directors and appointment of a new independent non-executive director.

-The table below sets out the details of meetings attendance of each member of the Nomination Committee during the year ended 31 December 2019.
+The table below sets out the details of meetings attendance of each member of the Nomination Committee during the year ended 31 December 2020.

-Director Number of meeting requiring attendance Number of meeting attended Ms. Tao Ying 2 2 Mr. Choi Hon Keung Simon 2 2 Mr. You Caizhen (retired on 14 July 2019) 2 2 Mr. Sun Zihua (appointed on 14 July 2019) 0 0 a.
-Objective
+Director Number of meeting requiring attendance Number of meeting attended

+Ms. Tao Ying 1 1

+Mr. Choi Hon Keung Simon 1 1

+Mr. Sun Zihua (retired on 16 July 2020) 1 1

+Mr. Kong Fanwei (appointed on 16 July 2020) 0 0